Defense Language Institute: History

 The Defense Language Institute Foreign Language Center (DLIFLC) traces its roots to the eve of United States entry into World War II, when the U.S. Army established a secret school at the Presidio of San Francisco with a budget of $2,000 to teach the Japanese language.
-Classes began 1 November 1941, with four instructors and 60 students in an abandoned airplane hangar at Crissy Field.
+Classes began 1 November 1941, with four instructors and 60 students in an abandoned airplane hangar at Crissy Field known as Building 640.
+The site is now preserved as the Military Intelligence Service (MIS) Historic Learning Center by the National Japanese American Historical Society.

 Gen. Joseph Stilwell and Gen. George Marshall studied Chinese as officers stationed in China and understood the need to provide language training for enlisted troops, establishing a language program in 1924 to teach U.S. soldiers and officers in Asia the rudiments of spoken Chinese.
 Recognizing the strained relations between Japan and the U.S. in the build up to the war, a small group of officers with previous tours of duty in Japan saw the need for an intelligence unit, which would be able to understand the Japanese language.
 This group of officers was headed by Lt.
 Col. John Weckerling and Capt Kai E. Rasmussen.
 Japanese American Maj John F. Aiso and Pfc Arthur Kaneko, were found to be qualified linguists along with two civilian instructors, Akira Oshida and Shigeya Kihara, and became MISLS's first instructors.

 The students were primarily second generation Japanese Americans (Nisei) from the West Coast, who had learned Japanese from their first-generation parents but were educated in the US and whose Japanese was somewhat limited, the "Kibei", Japanese-Americans who had been educated in Japan and spoke Japanese like the Japanese themselves, along with two Caucasian students who were born in Japan as the sons of missionaries.
 Even for the native Japanese speakers, the course curriculum featured heigo (兵語) or military specific terminology that was as foreign to the Japanese speakers as US military slang is to the average American civilian.

 During the war, the Military Intelligence Service Language School (MISLS), as it came to be called, grew dramatically.
 After the attack on Pearl Harbor Japanese-Americans on the West Coast and the Hawaii Territory were moved into internment camps in 1942.
 Because of anti-Japanese sentiments the Army did a nationwide survey for the least hostile environment and moved the school to a former Minnesota WPA camp named Camp Savage.
 By 1944 the school had outgrown those facilities and moved to Fort Snelling close by.
 There the school grew to 125 classrooms with over 160 instructors.
 Over 6,000 of its graduates served in the Pacific during the war and occupation of Japan.